EkaanshArora/Agora-RN-RTM-Quickstart/README.md

 Check the end of document if you want to use App ID with certificate.

-### Steps to run our example
+### Steps to run this example

 * Download and extract the zip file from the master branch.
 * Run yarn install to install the app dependencies in the unzipped directory.
-* Navigate to `./src/rtm-adapter.js` and edit line 4 to enter your App ID that we generated.
+* Edit line 12 of `App.js` to enter your App ID that we generated.
 * Open a terminal and execute `yarn start`.
 * Open another terminal and execute `yarn android` or `yarn ios`.

-The app uses `x` as the channel name.
+The app uses `channel-x` as the channel name, you can change it on line 12 of `App.js`.